BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/08_2_Sending_a_Transaction_with_Data.md

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-The third way to vary how you send a basic transaction is to use the transaction to send data instead of funds (or really, in addition to funds).
+The final way to vary how you send a basic transaction is to use the transaction to send data instead of funds (or really, in addition to funds).
 This gives you the ability to embed information in the blockchain.
+It is done through a special `OP_RETURN` command.

+The catch?
+You can only store 80 bytes at a time!

 ## Create Your Data

-The first thing you need to do is create the 80 bytes (or less) of data that you'll be recording in your OP_RETURN.
+The first thing you need to do is create the 80 bytes (or less) of data that you'll be recording in your `OP_RETURN`.
 This might be as simple as preparing a message or you might be hashing existing data.
 For example, `sha256sum` produces 256 bits of data, which is 32 bytes, well under the limits:
 ```
 $ sha256sum contract.jpg
 b9f81a8919e5aba39aeb86145c684010e6e559b580a85003ae25d78237a12e75  contract.jpg
 $ op_return_data="b9f81a8919e5aba39aeb86145c684010e6e559b580a85003ae25d78237a12e75"
 ```
 > :book: _What is an OP_RETURN?_ All Bitcoin transactions are built upon opcode scripts that we'll meet in the next chapter.
-The OP_RETURN is a simple  opcode that defines an OUTPUT as invalid.
+The `OP_RETURN` is a simple  opcode that defines an OUTPUT as invalid.
 Convention has resulted in it being used to embed data on the blockchain.

 ## Prepare Some Money